pagkly/Zed/Investopedia4/Metropolitan Statistical Area (MSA) Definition.md

 The [[Bureau of Labor Statistics]](https://www.investopedia.com/terms/b/bls.asp) (BLS) uses MSA data to analyze [[labor market]](https://www.investopedia.com/terms/l/labor-market.asp) conditions within a geographical area.
 Within a metropolitan statistical area, workers can presumably change jobs without having to move to a new location, creating a relatively stable labor force.

-Statistical data about MSAs also helps government officials and businesses review information about [[per capita]](https://www.investopedia.com/terms/p/percapita.asp) income, spending patterns, and unemployment rates.
+Statistical data about MSAs also helps government officials and businesses review information about [[per capita]](https://www.investopedia.com/terms/p/percapita.asp) income, spending patterns, and [[Unemployment|unemployment]] rates.
 The resulting data can be used to formulate policies designed to stimulate [[economic growth]](https://www.investopedia.com/terms/e/economicgrowth.asp) in the region.

 For example, the Atlanta-Sandy Springs-Roswell metropolitan statistical area exerts a significant influence on the economic health of the region.
 It is the most populous area of Georgia.
 Companies seeking to relocate or establish new companies in the Atlanta-Sandy Springs-Roswell region can use statistical data about the area to project the viability of their intended business.